-Jackson Hyland-Lipski graduated from Northeastern University in 2015, where he received a BA in Film and Philosophy with a minor in Writing.
+Jackson Hyland-Lipski is a graduate of Northeastern University, where he received a BA in Film and Philosophy with a minor in Writing.

 Melissa Durrell is the Director of Media and PR for Women’s March Global.
 She's known for her distinctive storytelling techniques, which she honed at her former career as an award-winning Canadian broadcast journalist.
 She now uses her unique skill set to amplify change makers as president of Durrell Communications.